Noman-Nom/PhotoshearAI_Frontend-updates/docs/all-features-backend.md

 - `/guest-access/:eventId` and `/guest-gallery/:eventId` are used in UI but **previously removed by request**; include only if you want guest access enabled.

 ### Preconditions & Assumptions
-- User is authenticated and has access to the active workspace.
 - Event is scoped to `workspaceId` and should be filtered by active workspace.
 - Published events are viewable by guests/clients; Draft events are blocked.
 - **Assumption**: Backend replaces localStorage-based `SHARED_EVENTS` and media operations.